SPK1997/Command-Line-File-Handling/README.md

 - Input is then converted to a file handling command in Node.js
 - Currently only text based files are handled but more file types can be added.

-How to run the project ?
+How to use the project ?
 - Make sure node.js is installed in your system. <a href="https://nodejs.org/en/download/prebuilt-installer" target="_blank">Installation Link</a>

 - Open command prompt from the project root folder.

-- Run the command npm start
+- Type the command 'npm start' in command prompt and press enter.

-How to use the project ?
-- The project will prompt you to type some input.
+- The project will prompt you to Enter command.
+Check below points to find the command syntax.

-- Write your text based input in the command prompt.
+- Type your text based input command in the command prompt.

+- In the command which you type every separation is by one space only.

+- In all of the below commands ./ refers to root of your project folder.
+So ./files/info.txt means in the root of your project folder files is a folder named files and inside it info.txt is present.

     - create file command:<br/>
         create-file \<file-path\><br/>